 Nurses work collaboratively with surgeons, anesthesiologists, techs, reps, and other support staff to care for the patient undergoing surgery.
-Whether preparing patients for surgery, working with them intraoperatively in the operating room, or focusing on their post-operative treatment, nurses remain a vital pillar to patient-centered care.
+Whether preparing patients for surgery, working with them intraoperatively in the operating room, or focusing on their post-operative treatment, nurses remain a vital pillar of patient-centered care.
 Nurses' primary job functions and interventions in perioperative care include patient education, safety awareness for both patients and staff, infection prevention, and interprofessional communication.
 Our nurses ensure that they are at the top of their field by achieving certifications including ASPAN, CAPA, CPAN, and CNOR.

-The PSF PICC/VA Nurses provide ultrasound guided vascular access via PICC, midline, and difficult PIV placement.
+The PSF PICC/VA Nurses provide ultrasound-guided vascular access via PICC, midline, and difficult PIV placement.
 They lead CLABSI prevention efforts by providing evidence-based specialty care, as well as patient and staff education at both Penrose and St. Francis campuses.

-Nurses provide care to individuals required continued medical services as well as specialized rehabilitation care in collaboration with a multidisciplinary care team in order to create an individualized care plan to assist patients to achieve maximum independence.
+Nurses provide care to individuals who required continued medical services as well as specialized rehabilitation care in collaboration with a multidisciplinary care team in order to create an individualized care plan to assist patients to achieve maximum independence.

 Nurses provide compassionate care to those undergoing spine surgery or treatment for spinal trauma.
 Alongside a multidisciplinary team, nursing prioritizes early and frequent mobilization, increased pain control, and the education needed to continue healing after discharge.

 The Birth Center at St. Francis Hospital provides a family-friendly and comforting environment during the most joyous occasion.
 We offer a variety of classes to prepare you for delivery and beyond.
-Classes are taught by certified, trained professionals and include Childbirth Preparation, Breastfeeding, Baby Care, Sibling Class, Infant/Child CPR, Car Seat Safety, Support Groups and more.
+Classes are taught by certified, trained professionals and include Childbirth Preparation, Breastfeeding, Baby Care, Sibling Class, Infant/Child CPR, Car Seat Safety, Support Groups, and more.
 Baby-Friendly USA, Inc. has declared that The Birth Center at St. Francis Hospital has been designated as a Baby-Friendly Hospital for 2017-2022, the first hospital in Colorado Springs with this designation.
 The Baby-Friendly Hospital Initiative (BFHI) is part of a global program sponsored by the World Health Organization (WHO) and the United Nations Children's Fund (UNICEF).
 A Baby-Friendly Hospital must meet guidelines supporting both breastfeeding and mother-baby bonding.
 Postpartum: Postpartum nurses work with patients who have recently given birth, offering both care and education to help the new mother prepare to care for her baby after she leaves the hospital.
 They work with lactation specialists to help the patients learn to breastfeed and receive education on proper latch and nutrition.
 Postpartum nurses are trained to watch for signs of postpartum depression and to provide support and treatment.
 The nursery nurse assists in the immediate care provided to newborns following their delivery in the Postpartum unit.
-Many of our Postpartum nurses have earned their specialty certification in Maternal Newborn Nursing (RNC-MNN) demonstrating their advanced knowledge and understanding of patient care needs.
-As a Baby Friendly designated hospital, our Postpartum nurses complete 20+ hours of training and education to help support and promote parent-infant bonding and exclusive breastfeeding.
+Many of our Postpartum nurses have earned their specialty certification in Maternal Newborn Nursing (RNC-MNN), demonstrating their advanced knowledge and understanding of patient care needs.
+As a Baby-Friendly designated hospital, our Postpartum nurses complete 20+ hours of training and education to help support and promote parent-infant bonding and exclusive breastfeeding.
 This training helps to ensure that our nurses are providing the optimal experiences with their new family member.

 St. Francis Hospital Leadership

-Calvin oversees daily operations at St. Francis Hospital as well as having responsibility for non-nursing departments in the Penrose-St. Francis (PSF) system such as Therapy, Nutrition, Pharmacy and Support Services.
+Calvin oversees daily operations at St. Francis Hospital as well as having responsibility for non-nursing departments in the Penrose-St. Francis (PSF) system such as Therapy, Nutrition, Pharmacy, and Support Services.
 He is the executive sponsor for all expansion projects on the SFMC campus.

 Previously, Calvin has served as the Director of Pharmacy for PSF and Director of Support Services for SFMC.
 A Centura Health associate since 1998, Calvin is a well-respected leader within PSF and throughout the system.

-He received a Bachelor of Science Degree in Pharmacy from the University of Wyoming and a Master of Science Degree in Pharmacy Administration from the University of Texas.
+He received a Bachelor of Science degree in Pharmacy from the University of Wyoming and a Master of Science degree in Pharmacy Administration from the University of Texas.

 Dr. Bill Plauth is Chief Medical Officer for St. Francis Medical Center.
 In his previous role, Dr. Plauth served as Vice President and CMO for Mercy Regional Medical Center in Durango from 2014 to 2019.